 Gene Bleymaier, Athletic Director

-Appointed SJSU’s athletics director in June 2012.
-As Boise State's athletics director for nearly three decades, Bleymaier is widely credited with transforming the Broncos football team into a national phenomenon, with a top-10 ranking in the past three seasons.
+Gene Bleymaier was appointed SJSU’s athletics director in June 2012.
+As Boise State's athletics director for nearly three decades, Bleymaier is widely credited with transforming the Broncos football team into a national phenomenon, with a top-10 ranking in the last three seasons he was at Boise State.
 He received the prestigious Bobby Dodd Athletic Director of the Year Award in 2011.
 He was one of five nominees for the Street and Smith’s Sports Business Journal and Sports Business Daily Athletic Director of the Year for 2010, and the only nominee from a non-automatic qualifying Bowl Championship Series school.

 Rebecca Dukes, Vice President for University Advancement and CEO of the Tower Foundation